4. THE JOURNEY TO THE WEST

 1. Historical context

-It was at this moment that Yan Dehui’s artistic quest coincided with a turning point in history.
-Aware that only technical progress could get the country out of its economic backwardness, the Minister of Education Cai Yuanpei (1868-1940) had initiated the “Work-Study” Movement during the 1920s, allowing nearly 2000 Chinese to train in France.
+Yan Dehui’s artistic trajectory coincided with a pivotal moment in China’s cultural history.
+Aware that only technical progress could lift the country out of its economic backwardness, Minister of Education Cai Yuanpei (1868–1940) initiated during the 1920s the ‘Work-Study’ Movement, which enabled over 2,000 Chinese students to receive training in France.

-Paris was then an undisputed cultural beacon in the world and attracted many foreign artists.
-Yan was one of the last arrivals allowed by China to study in the City of Light.
-He left Japanese-occupied Shanghai in February 1938, unaware that a year later the war would catch up with him in Europe.
+The cultural sphere was similarly affected, and numerous artists were encouraged to study Western art in order to usher China into the modern era.
+At the time, Paris stood as an unquestioned cultural beacon, drawing artists from across the globe.
+Yan was among the last to be authorized by China to study in the City of Light.
+He left Japanese-occupied Shanghai in February 1938, unaware that a year later, war would catch up with him in Europe.

 2. On the liner Président Doumer, the long voyage to France

-On the way to France on the bridge of President Doumer
+On the way to France, on the deck of President Doumer

-Thus, in February 1938, he embarked with a group of compatriots on the President Doumer which, after a month’s journey, reached the French coast on March 17, 1938.
-The crossing had finally passed quickly, most of the time having been devoted to the study of French.
-Only a few stopovers – at the Saigon Museum, in Djibouti, on the Suez Canal – had come to distract him.
+Thus, on February 18, 1938, Yan and a group of compatriots embarked on the passenger ship President Doumer which, after a month’s journey, reached the French coast on March 17, 1938.
+The crossing had finally passed swiftly, with most of his time devoted to studying French.
+Only a few stopovers – at the Saigon Museum, in Djibouti, on the Suez Canal – provided him some distraction.

 Saigon Museum